MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

   * **Visual Profiler**: A feature of the Mixed Reality Toolkit (MRTK) that provides an in-application view of your application's performance.

-  * **PIX**: A performance tuning and debugging tool for Windows and Xbox that can also be used to profile Unity applications on HoloLens 2.
+  * **PIX**: A performance tuning and debugging tool for Windows that can also be used to profile Unity applications on HoloLens 2.

 <!-- ====================================================================== -->